mschmulen/ios7-javascript-bridge/README.md

 - NSDate  => Date object
 - NSBlock => Function object

-### Simple Execution
+### Simplest example

-Writing your first JavaScript is can be done in 2 lines of code:
+Writing your first JavaScript is can be done in as little as 3 lines of code:
+1. Include the JavaScript Core Libraries
-1. Create a JavaScript context by allocating and initializing a new JSContext
+2. Create a JavaScript context by allocating and initializing a new JSContext
-2. Evaluate your JavaScript script code in the JSContext with the evaluate message
+3. Evaluate your JavaScript script code in the JSContext with the evaluate message

 ```objc
 //#import <JavaScriptCore/JavaScriptCore.h>

 JSContext *context = [[JSContext alloc] init];
 JSValue *result = [context evaluateScript:@"2 + 8"];

 NSLog(@"2 + 2 = %d", [result toInt32]);
 ```